-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Relevant 154 Lower In 2020, McCormick improved its data on water, allowing for breakdowns by discharge destination.
+Relevance Volume (megaliters/year) with previous Please explain reporting year

+Fresh surface water Relevant 145.71 Lower In 2020, McCormick improved its data on water, allowing for breakdowns by discharge destination.
 This is a relevant as two facilities discharge to surface water.
-This has been estimated for 2019, to improve the CDP disclosure.
-This was 15% lower than in 2019.
+In 2021, this was 5% lower than in 2020.
 Brackish surface water/seawater Not relevant This is not applicable, as no sites discharge to brackish water or seawater.

-Groundwater Relevant 0 Much lower In 2020, McCormick improved its data on water, allowing for breakdowns by discharge destination.
-This is a relevant as one facility discharges to groundwater.
-This has been estimated for 2019, to improve the CDP disclosure.
-There was no water discharged to groundwater in 2020.
-Third-party destinations Relevant 1,998 About the same In 2020, McCormick improved its data on water, allowing for breakdowns by discharge destination. this has been estimated for 2019, to improve the CDP disclosure.
+Groundwater Not relevant This is not applicable, as no sites discharge to ground water.
+Third-party destinations Relevant 2,090.79 Higher In 2020 its data breakdo destinar majority discharge destinar destinar In 2020, McCormick improved its data on water, allowing for breakdowns by discharge destination.
 This is relevant as a majority of our facilities discharge to third party destinations.
-This decreased by 2% in 2020 compared with 2019.
+This increased by 5% in 2021 compared with 2020.